voxel51/fiftyone/package/README.md

 will generate an appropriately-named `.whl` file in the `dist` folder, which can be uploaded to a PyPI registry.

+The `fiftyone` wheel works on any platform.
+The `fiftyone-brain` wheel currently must be built on the target platform.

 ## Packaging `fiftyone-db`

 This package uses the same build process as `fiftyone` above.
 By default, it